 One of the most known temples and its highlight the Reclining Buddha is not the only fascinating thing.
 The figure here is impressive: 15 meters tall, 46 meters long, so large it feels like it has been squeezed into the building.
 The Buddha’s feet are 5 meters long.
 You need to take your shoes off to enter, and if you like to have more good luck, you can purchase a bowl of coins at the entrance of the hall, which you can drop in the 108 bronze bowls which line the length of the walls.
-Dropping the small coins in makes a ringing sound and with this gesture money goes towards helping the monks renovate and preserve Wat Pho.
+Dropping the small coins makes a ringing sound and with this gesture, money goes towards helping the monks renovate and preserve Wat Pho.
 Today Wat Pho is well-known as a center for traditional massage and medicine.

 CHAO PHRAYA RIVER